netdata/netdata/docs/cloud/manage/plans.md

 The plan is an attribute that is directly attached to your Space and dictates what capabilities and customizations you have available on that Space.

-If you have different Spaces you will have different Netdata plans on them.
+If you have different Spaces you will have different subscription plans on them.
 This gives you flexibility to chose what is more adequate for your needs on each of your Spaces.

 Netdata Cloud plans, with the exception of Community, work as subscriptions and overall consist of two pricing components: